 Are you finding it difficult to adjust to the loss of your loved one in your life?

 Whatever it may be grief can shake your beliefs, personality and even your sense of reality.

 Bereavement is the time period that you may spend adjusting to your loss and it is important to remember that there is no time limit or right or wrong way to cope.
 Grieving and bereavement is a very individual experience and each individual will cope with it differently.

-Acceptance – Accepting your loss is an important part of the bereavement process.
-Without this you may find it hard to grieve and mourn the loss of your loved one.
+Acceptance – Accepting your loss is an important part of the counselling process.
+Without this you may find it hard to grieve the loss of your loved one.

 Moving on – Eventually you will get to a stage in your life where you will learn to move on.
-You will always remember your loved one and will always keep them close, however with time, you will learn to channel your emotions and cope through everyday life.
+You will always remember your loved one and will always keep them clone but you will learn to channel your emotions and cope through everyday life.

-Be U Counselling Service, based in Poole, Bournemouth and Dorset can not bring your loved one back but it can help you to learn to accept that they have gone and can help you to move on whilst cherishing the memories of your loved one.
-That’s not to say that you won’t have times where you miss them or you will not hurt, as this is inevitable but coming to counselling can help give you coping strategies and ways to manage your grief better so you can function in everyday life.
+Be U Counselling Service, based in Poole, Bournemouth and Dorset can not bring your loved one back but it can help you to learn to accept that they have gone and can help you to hold on to the memories of your loved one.
+That’s not to say that you won’t have times is evitable but coming to counselling can help give you coping strategies and ways to manage your grief better so you can function in everyday life.